 Your Application Process

-If you are an internationally educated nurse (IEN) and you wish to practice as a licensed practical nurse in Manitoba, your application process will depend on whether you are currently registered as a practical nurse elsewhere in Canada.
+If you are an internationally educated nurse (IEN) and you wish to practise as a licensed practical nurse in Manitoba, your application process will depend on whether you are currently registered as a practical nurse elsewhere in Canada.
 If you are, please follow the application process described here.

 If you are not currently registered as a practical nurse elsewhere in Canada, please follow the credential assessment application process described below.
 During the credential assessment process, the CLPNM will assess your education, experience and competence as a nurse to determine whether it is comparable to that of an entry-level licensed practical nurse in Manitoba.
 At the end of the credential assessment process, the CLPNM will advise you whether you are eligible to apply for registration with the CLPNM.